-Registrant's telephone number, including area code: (775) 625-3600

-Securities registered pursuant to Section 12(b) of the Act: Common Stock, Par Value \$0.01 Per Share; Common stock traded on the NYSE MKT stock market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗖 NO 🖾
+Registrant's telephone number, including area code: (775) 625-3600 Securities registered pursua nt to Section 12(b) of the Act: Common Stock, Par Value \$0.01 Per Share; Common stock traded on the NYSE American stock market Securities registered pursua nt to Section 12(g) of the Act: None Indicate by check mark if th e Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES l NO ⊠ Indicate by check mark if th e Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES \square NO) 🗵 ther the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securitic such shorter period that the Registrant was required to file such reports), and (2) has been subject to submitted and posted pursua ther the Registrant has submitted electronically and posted on its corporate Web site, if any, every In ant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for spost such files).
+YES \boxtimes NO \square ıt sclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained here dge, in definitive proxy or information statements incorporated by reference in Part III of this Form 1 • ther the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smalle "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one 1 0 1 1 ion Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a small reporting company) Small reporting company X Emerging growth company X

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES 🗆 NO 🖾
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES ⊠ NO □

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-YES \boxtimes NO \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405) is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗵

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer □ (Do not check if a small reporting company) Small reporting company X Indicate by check mark whe ther the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵
+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES \square NO \boxtimes

-As of December 31, 2015, the last business day of the registrant's most recently completed second quarter, the last sale price on the NYSE MKT LLC of the Common Stock was \$1.04, the aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$7.6 million.
+As of December 30, 2016, the last business day of the registrant's most recently completed second quarter, the last sale price on the NYSE American LLC of the Common Stock was \$1.76, the aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$22.8 million.

-The number of shares of Registrant's Common Stock outstanding as of September 12, 2016 was 15,690,000.
+The number of shares of Registrant's Common Stock outstanding as of September 15, 2017 was 17,779,954.

-Portions of the Registrant's Definitive Proxy Statement relating to the Annual Meeting of Shareholders (the "2016 Proxy Statement") are incorporated by reference into Part III of this Report where indicated.
-The 2016 Proxy Statement will be filed with the U.S. Securities Exchange Commission within 120 days after the end of the fiscal year to which this report relates.
+Portions of the Registrant's Definitive Proxy Statement relating to the Annual Meeting of Shareholders (the "2017 Proxy Statement") are incorporated by reference into Part III of this Report where indicated.
+The 2017 Proxy Statement will be filed with the U.S. Securities Exchange Commission within 120 days after the end of the fiscal year to which this report relates.